DJGump/game_sales_analysis/research_proposal_vg_sales_dgump.md

 # Video Game Sales Analysis

-### An exploration of how genres sell compared to each other and the change in sales across years
+### An exploration of the effect genre has in number of games sold.

 1. Data